-"But the point is, my friend, try to put yourself in unfamiliar situations.
+"But the point is, try to put yourself in unfamiliar situations.
 Another way to break habits is to enlarge the context in which you live and work.
 This is called reframing.
 The environmental slogan, 'Think Globally, Act Locally,' illustrates this.
 If we enlarge our frame of reference to think of the global consequences of our actions, we are likely to change the way we behave at the local level.
 Our reframed view may alter what we do.
 This is what we call the big picture.
 Seeing this larger view often afflicts our comfortable ways, however, and we do not make changes.
 We wait until things get intolerably bad before we break our habits.
 Then, like the alcoholic who loses a job and a family before taking treatment, we reluctantly change."

 "I must be in one of those habit loops," I said with resignation.
 "My life is out of my control.
 I go from crisis to crisis.
 I'm not managing my staff very well.
-I'm not being a very good parent either.
 I'm just reacting to things, putting out the fires.
 It's very frustrating."

-Holding up his index finger, the Wizard predicted, "If you make just one change, your work habits and your parenting habits will change significantly.
+Holding up his index finger, the Wizard predicted, "If you make just one change, your work habits will change significantly.
 I am talking about the need for you to understand the fundamental differences between urgency and importance."